I'm a provider

 Please wait while you are redirected.

 The diagnosis of bladder cancer is generally made by cystoscopy and biopsy.
-Moreover, bladder cancer has a very high frequency of recurrence and therefore requires follow-up cystoscopies, along with urine cytology, as periodic surveillance to identify recurrence early.
-Consequently, urine biomarkers that might be used to either supplement or supplant these tests have been actively investigated.
+Moreover, bladder cancer has a very high frequency of recurrence and therefore follow-up cystoscopy, along with urine cytology, is done periodically to identify recurrence early.
+Urine biomarkers that might be used to either supplement or supplant these tests have been actively investigated.

 Urinary bladder carcinoma, a relatively common form of cancer in the United States, results in significant morbidity and mortality.
 Bladder cancer (urothelial carcinoma), typically presents as a tumor confined to the superficial mucosa of the bladder.
 The most common symptom of early bladder cancer is hematuria; however, urinary tract symptoms (i.e., urinary frequency, urgency and dysuria) may also occur.